• Cozy Winter Recipes

 Instructions

-• Place flour in a shallow dish.
+• Place the flour in one shallow bowl and the buttermilk in another.

-1 cup buttermilk
+1 cup flour, 1 cup buttermilk

 1 cup seasoned Panko breadcrumbs, ¼ cup grated parmesan, 1 teaspoon salt, ½ teaspoon garlic powder, ½ teaspoon black pepper